kevgleeson78/Gesture-Based-UI-Project/README.md

 ```

 #### Handling the ace card value
-The aces have to be accounted fro as a value of 1 if the totla score of the player or dealer hand is less than 21.
+The aces have to be accounted for as a value of 1 if the total score of the player or dealer hand is less than 21.

 IF the player or dealer hand is greater than 21 the ace gets a value of one.